Nidaros: Pre-Reformation

 The Christianization of Norway was begun by Haakon the Good (d.
 961) and was continued by Olaf Trygvesson (d.
 1000) and Saint Olaf Haraldsson (d.
 1030), two Vikings who had converted (and been baptized) at Andover in England and Rouen in Normandy, respectively.
 Olaf Trygvesson founded Nidaros in 997, and built a Kongsgård estate and church there.
 From this base, he worked to spread Christianity in Norway, Orkney, Shetland, the Faroes, Iceland, and Greenland.

 Olaf Haraldsson established Nidaros as a see, and installed the monk Grimkill as its first bishop.
 Since Norway had no universities at the time, many English and German priests were brought in for its parishes and dioceses.
-The Norwegian bishops were at first dependent on Hamburg, and then (after 1103) on Lund in Sweden.
+The Norwegian bishops were at first dependent on Hamburg, and then (after 1103) on Lund in Denmark.

 Pope Eugene III resolved to create a metropolitan see at Nidaros, and sent Nicholas Breakspeare as his legate in 1151.
 Nicholas installed Jon Birgerson, bishop of Stavanger, as the first archbishop of Nidaros.
 The bishops of Oslo (established 1073), Bergen (c.
 1060), Stavanger (1130), Hamar (1151), Orkney (1070), Skálholt (1056) and Hólar (1105) in Iceland, and Garđar in Greenland were made its suffragans.

 Jon Birgerson was succeeded as archbishop by Eystein (Beatus Augustinus, 1158–88), former royal secretary and treasurer and an intelligent, strong-willed, pious man.
 Those characteristics were needed to defend the Catholic Church against King Sverre, who wanted to make the church a tool of temporal power.
 The archbishop fled from him to England, returning after a lukewarm reconciliation with the king.
 Sverre renewed his attacks at Eystein's death, and Archbishop Eric took refuge with Archbishop Absalon of Lund.
 When Sverre attacked the papal legate, Pope Innocent III placed the king and his partisans under interdict.

 King Håkon III Sverresson (1202), son and successor of Sverre, made peace with the church whose liberty was preserved by the support of the pope and his archbishops.
 Norwegian Protestant ecclesiastical historian Anton Christian Bang asked what would have happened "if the Church, deprived of all liberty, had become the submissive slave of absolute royalty?
 What influence would it have exercised at a time when its chief mission was to act as the educator of the people and as the necessary counterpoise to defend the liberty of the people against the brutal whims of the secular lords?
 And what would have happened when a century later royalty left the country?
 After that time the Church was, in reality, the sole centre of which was grouped the whole national life of our country".